Los Angeles Federal Criminal Defense Attorney

 Contact a Los Angeles Federal Criminal Defense Lawyer

 A Los Angeles federal criminal defense lawyer from our law firm has decades of experience defending individuals facing any type of federal criminal offense.
-Our defense lawyers have a track record of success in federal crime cases including bank fraud, bribery, child pornography, sexual exploitation of children, selling or buying of children, federal child pornography, bankruptcy fraud, extortion, counterfeiting, healthcare fraud, insider trading, mail fraud, wire fraud, Medicare fraud, public corruption, RICO violations, weapons crimes, federal appeals, perjury, among others.
+Our defense lawyers have a track record of success in federal crime cases including bank fraud, bribery, child pornography, sexual exploitation of children, selling or buying of children, federal child pornography, bankruptcy fraud, extortion, money laundering, counterfeiting, healthcare fraud, insider trading, mail fraud, wire fraud, Medicare fraud, public corruption, RICO violations, weapons crimes, federal appeals, perjury, among others.
 See related information: California Extradition Laws.

 Our Los Angeles federal criminal defense law firm believes every client deserves the best quality legal representation.
 We completely understand the stress associated with a federal criminal investigation.
 Our defense attorneys will provide you with individual attention and guide you through every step of the legal process.
 Your personal and professional reputation is at stake.
 Our federal crime lawyers are skilled courtroom negotiators and know how a federal prosecutor will attempt to build their case against you.